DuckySoLucky/hypixel-discord-chat-bridge/README.md

 > Hypixel API is used for most of stats related commands.

 Imgur API can be generated [Here](https://api.imgur.com/oauth2/addclient).
+For `Authorization type` you should select `Anonymous usage without user authorization`.
+Once you have created the application, you can find the `Client ID` and `Client Secret` on the application page and you can use the `Client ID` as the `imgurAPIkey`.

 > Imgur API is used for rendering commands like `!armor`, `!pet`, `!equipment` etc.